 Know your footy?
 Show us, come and join our Fantasy Premier League mini-league and win some great prizes.
 Code 18915-56262.

-On Sunday 14th May the world’s greenest football club (as recognised by FIFA) Forest Green Rovers won promotion to the English Football League.
-Known as the ‘little club on the hill’ the Nailsworth-based club are not only the greenest club but they are also the smallest town to have a professional football club with a population of just 5,794 people.
+The world’s greenest football club (as recognised by FIFA) Forest Green Rovers have won promotion the English Football league.
+They are the smallest town to have a professional football club and a Vegan football club

 On 31st March The Premier League launched Premier League Primary Stars, a national curriculum-linked education programme which uses the appeal of the Premier League and professional football clubs to inspire children to learn, be active and develop important life skills.

 Professional athletes like football (Soccer) players are exposed to large amounts of physiological and psychological stress, which can increase infection susceptibility and threaten availability for training and competition.
 A new journal article investigates what effect diet and lifestyle choices have on those at increased risk.